rblades/dhworkbook_master/docs/module-4/Exercises.md

 9. Set the output to be somewhere neat and tidy on your computer.
 10. Set the number of topics you'd like to model.
 11. Click 'train topics' to run the algorithm.
 12. When it finishes, go to the folder you selected for output, and find the file 'all_topics.html' in the 'output_html' folder.
-Click on that, and you now have a browser-based way of navigating your topics and documents.
+13. Click on 'all_topics.html'.
+You now have a browser-based way of navigating your topics and documents.
 In the output_csv folder created, you will find the same information as csv, which you could then input into a spreadsheet for other kinds of visualizations (which we'll talk about in class.)

 Make a note in your open notebook about your process and your observations.
 How does reading this material in this way change/challenge/or focus your understanding of the material?